 7. Press Enter.

-Hope you like this post on How to Login to compute instance in oracle cloud (Linux/Window).
+Hope you like this post on how to access oracle cloud compute instance (Linux/Windows).
 Please do provide the feedback